GlitcherOG/Project-Mcomm/README.md

 - Patch Search so it gets offline personas
 - Find out Stat Struct
 - Add Edit user and lost user
-- Fix Highscore not sorting
-- Add check to see if user is already logged in, if so disconnect and allow new connection
 - Fix Quick Match So it Works
 - Persona Generator for Duplicate Personas
 - Fix Having to DQUE to leave room (Probably due to an issue with vc)
 - Mcomm Buddy for server commands
 - Fix Passwords
 - Fix Title on rooms as it doesnt seem to be appearing
-- Ensure user cant block,report self
 - Tunneling Service (Temp Hide IPs as well)
 - PAL and NTSC Prefix for accounts